 Directs the Peace Officer Standards and Training Board to develop a model policy for storing firearms under this act.

-11 Federal Bryne State Crisis Intervention Formula Program.

-Designates the Department of Public Safety as the state agency that is exclusively authorized to apply for federal ERPO support grants.
+11 Federal Bryne State Crisis Intervention Program.
+Designates the Department of Public Safety as the state agency eligible to apply for ERPO support grants.